Cities Theatre

 Jason Leung

-Jason is the Head of Land and Housing Research at Our Hong Kong Foundation.
-He manages a team of research professionals to conduct in-depth research on key policy issues, including land and housing, transport and logistics, and retail and tourism.
+Jason is the Assistant Research Director and Head of Land and Housing Research at Our Hong Kong Foundation, where he leads a team of research professionals conducting in-depth analysis across land and housing, transport and logistics, and retail and tourism.

 Dr. Yuehuan Li